andraugust/andraugust.github.io/index.md

 <tr class="notebook-table">
   <td colspan="2" class="full">
     <hr><br />
-    <h3><a href="/fmow/"><b>Satellite Image Recognition with Deep CNNs</b></a></h3>
+    <h3><a href="/fmow/"><b>Satellite Image Classification with Deep CNNs</b></a></h3>
   </td>
  </tr>
  <tr class="notebook-table">
    <td width="50%" class="full">
        <p><em>2017-12</em></p>
-       <p>This post looks at the effectiveness of deep CNNs for recognizing objects in satellite images.The Functional Map of the World (fMoW) dataset contains satellite images of 62 classes of objects.
-The objects span a variety of shapes and sizes and have a highly biased class distribution.
-This post documents some observations made while training a CNN for the fMoW dataset.</p>
+       <p>This post documents the use of deep CNNs to classify objects in a satellite image dataset called the Functional Map of the World Dataset.
+The dataset contains satellite images of 62 classes of objects over a wide range of sizes.
+I look at fine-tuning, the effects of sample size distribution, and the inclusion of context.</p>
    </td>
    <td width="50%" class="full">
        <a href="/fmow/"><img src="fmow/notebook-im-probability.png" height="420" width="420"></a>